zenml-io/mlstacks/docs/book/stacks/stack-specification.md

 ### `spec_version`

 This field defines the version of the `mlstacks` specification that this component uses.
 This is currently `1`.
+This is set as the default.

 ### `spec_type`